 The academic load of a student is measured by credit hours assigned to each course.
 The normal engineering program varies from 15 to 19 credit hours per term.

-A Credit Overload Request form for permission to exceed 20 credit hours must be submitted for approval prior to registration to the assistant dean for academic affairs on forms available on the Office of the Registrar website.
+A Credit Overload Request form for permission to exceed 20 credit hours must be submitted for approval prior to registration to the assistant dean for academic affairs on Marquette Central academic forms website.

 AFROTC, AROTC and NROTC students may be required by their program to carry in excess of 19 hours and may do so if their academic performance is satisfactory.